Profiles of African Americans at EPA: Tracy White

 Tracy White, Program Analyst

 Office of Small and Disadvantaged Business Utilization

 Where were you born?

 I was born in Monroeville, AL.

 As an undergraduate student, I majored in environmental science because I wanted to learn more about how we impact the environment and what we can to do to protect it and ourselves.
 I always wanted to work here and was fortunate to get a job with EPA.

 What type of work do you do at EPA?

 I’ve been with the agency for over 16 years and have experienced some diverse positions.
 I currently work in the Office of Small and Disadvantaged Business Utilization (OSDBU).
 OSDBU supports the agency’s mission to protect human health and the environment, by advancing the business, regulatory and environmental compliance concerns of small businesses.

 What is your highest level of education?
 What was your major?

-I received my masters in soil science from Alabama A&M University.
+I received my Master’s Degree in Soil Science from Alabama Agricultural & Mechanical University.